weijiekoh/malvarma/README.md

 wallet.

-As far as cold wallet creation goes, Malvarma is designed to be very simple to set up and use, while meeting the security needs of highly security-conscious people.
+As far as cold wallet creation goes, Malvarma is designed to be very simple to set up and use.
+It also strives to meet the needs of highly security-conscious people.

 **Malvarma is currently in an alpha release stage and has not been vetted.
-Use at your own risk.** At the time of writing, Malvarma has been tested on a Raspberry Pi 3 Model B v1.2, but not a Raspberry Pi Zero yet.
+Use at your own risk.** At the time of writing, Malvarma has only been tested on a Raspberry Pi 3 Model B v1.2.
+I will test it on the Raspberry Pi Zero in the coming few weeks.

-This guide is for Linux users, but savvy Windows or OSX users should be able to perform equivalent steps on their machines.
+This guide is for Linux users, but savvy Windows or macOS users should be able to perform equivalent steps on their machines.

 ## 1. Download the Malvarma image